ManageIQ/manageiq-documentation/auth/openid_connect.md

 mod\_auth\_openidc module and should work with other OIDC Identity Providers.

-The current implementation only secures the Appliance’s Web administrative UI with OIDC.
+The current implementation secures the Appliance’s Web administrative and self service UI with OIDC.

-**Note:** The Self-Service UI does not currently support OIDC.

 1. [Requirements](#requirements)